ebegen/Data-Science-Projects-with-Python/README.md

 # Contents

+* ### Deep Learning

+	- [Generate TV Script with RNN](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/BostonHousePrediction/BostonPrediction.ipynb): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+Identified the best price that a client can sell their house utilizing machine learning.

 * ### Machine Learning

 	- [Predicting Boston Housing Prices](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/BostonHousePrediction/BostonPrediction.ipynb): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.